tomoum/chatgpt-cli-helper/README.md

 2. create a file called `.openai-key` and place it in a folder called `keys` the root directory of the project. i.e `keys/.openai-key`

-Note: You may need to provide your billing details for the open to allow your requests.
+Note: You may need to provide your billing details for the openAI API to allow your requests.
 You can set a maximum dollar spend amount limit to something you can live with. 😄💸